 NS: We have seen recently that you’re spending time in the Northern Hemisphere winter in Japan, is this going to be a continuous project?

-BZ: My next project now is to find good snow, continue my work as a mountain guide, stay healthy and in good relationship to people around me and explore the world.
+BZ: My next project now is to find good snow, continue my work as a ski guide, stay healthy and in good relationship to people around me and explore the world.
 Job location depends on the offer.
 It could be Japan, it could be France.
 Anything can happen, but I have to say I am happy with current life.
 I always have been even though there is always room for improvement.

 NS: That’s very true, and as you know, we’re spending time researching extreme sports athlete mental health.
 How do you deal with the strain of putting yourself in life and death situations?